 What should I pack for my pet on a QM2 cruise?

 Pet cruisers are treated to Cunard’s high levels of service.
-The ship will provide food and bowls for them, as well as toys and treats.
+The ship will provide them with food and bowls, toys, and treats.
 Queen Mary 2 carries life jackets in small and large animal sizes.
-The pets even receive gifts including a coat with the ship’s logo, photo portrait, fleece blanket, and dog biscuits.
+The pets even receive gifts, including a coat with the ship’s logo, a photo portrait, a fleece blanket, and dog biscuits.

 If owners would like to request a specific brand of dog or cat food for the cruise, you can fax a request to Cunard or bring your own.

-You might want to pack your dog’s favorite toys or treats, and a leash and carrying case for off-ship travel.
+You might want to pack your dog’s favorite toys, treats, and a leash and carrying case for off-ship travel.
 Note that any leftover treats will not be returned, so only give the Kennel Master enough for your pet for the duration of the cruise.

-How much does it cost to take a dog on the Queen Mary 2?
+How much does taking a dog on the Queen Mary 2 cost?